Frontend testing with MTA

 The Playwright Connector includes Locator microflows to find elements on a webpage, and Action microflows to click on elements, fill them with text, or select a value.
 Therefore it can be used to test any webapplication, not just Mendix Apps.
 Locator and Action microflows in the Playwright Connector can be defined and executed from MTA.

-The Starter Kit is meant specifically to define and run frontend tests for Mendix apps.
-This starter kit contains
+The UI Test Kit is meant specifically to define and run frontend tests for Mendix apps.
+It contains Reusable Locator and Action microflows to test Mendix Platform Supported Widgets.

-A few notes about the Starter Kit:
+A few notes about the UI Test Kit:

 - React-enabled projects can be tested by setting the Constant IsUsingReactClient to True.